Performance Comparison: Apple And Competitors In Technology Hardware, Storage & Peripherals Industry - Apple (NASDAQ:AAPL)

 -

-With a Price to Earnings ratio of 34.85, which is 0.81x less than the industry average, the stock shows potential for growth at a reasonable price, making it an interesting consideration for market participants.
+The stock's Price to Earnings ratio of 35.32 is lower than the industry average by 0.9x, suggesting potential value in the eyes of market participants.

 -